-Fishery Key Target / Indicator Species Licence Area Description Gear Types Summary of Fishing Activities Operational Area MEVA Potential for interaction in the Operational Area State Managed Fisheries State Managed Fisheries South West Coast Salmon Managed Fishery WA Salmon (Arripis truttaceus) The South West Coast Salmon Managed Fishery operates on various beaches south of the metropolitan area and includes all Western Australian waters north of Cape Beaufort except Geographe Bay.
-This fishery uses beach seine nets to take western Australian salmon (Arripis truttaceus).
-No fishing takes place north of the Perth metropolitan area, despite the managed fishery boundary extending to Cape Beaufort (Western Australia/Northern Territory (NT) border).
-Insufficient information Insufficient information ~ No fishing takes place north of the Perth metropolitan area, despite the managed fishery boundary extending to Cape Beaufort (WA/NT border).
-Pilbara Trap Managed Fishery (PTMF) Bluespotted emperor (Lethrinus punctulatus) Red emperor (Lutjanus sebae) Rankin cod (Epinephelus multinotatus) Goldband snapper (Pristipomoides multidens) Other demersal snapper, emperor, cod and grouper species are also caught.
+Fishery Key Target / Indicator Species Licence Area Description Gear Types Summary of Fishing Activities Operational Area State Managed Fisheries 1 South West Coast Salmon Managed Fishery n West Coast on ManagedWA Salmon (Arripis truttaceus)The South West Coast Salmon Mana Fishery operates on various beacher south of the metropolitan area and includes all Western Australian water north of Cape Beaufort except Geographe Bay.
+This fishery uses be seine nets to take western Australia salmon (Arripis truttaceus).
+No fishit takes place north of the Perth Insufficient information Insufficient information ✓ Pilbara Trap Managed Fishery (PTMF) Bluespotted emperor (Lethrinus punctulatus) Red emperor (Lutjanus sebae) Rankin cod (Epinephelus multinotatus) Goldband snapper (Pristipomoides multidens) Other demersal snapper, emperor, cod and grouper species are also caught.
 The Pilbara Trap Managed Fishery lies north of latitude 21°44'S and between longitudes 114°9.6'E and 120°00'E on the landward side of a boundary approximating the 200 m isobath and seaward of a line generally following the 30 m isobath.
 Demersal fish traps In the 2018 season, there were six licenses in the Pilbara Trap Fishery, held between two operators.
 In 2018, the total catch for the PTMF was 563 t, making up 21% of the total catch by the PDSF (Newman et al 2019).
-Fishing occurs year-round. ~ Fishing Activity and target species occur in the operational area and MEVA.
-FishCube data for the last ten years reports that less than three vessels have operated in the operational area with the exception of 2012, 2016 and 2018 where three vessels were recorded as operating within the Operational Area.
-Pilbara Line Managed Fishery (PLMF) Goldband snapper (Pristipomoides multidens) Ruby snapper (Etelis carbunculus) Other demersal snapper, emperor, cod and grouper species are also caught.
+Fishing occurs year-round. ✓ Pilbara Line Managed Fishery (PLMF) Goldband snapper (Pristipomoides multidens) Ruby snapper (Etelis carbunculus) Other demersal snapper, emperor, cod and grouper species are also caught.
 The PLMF fishing boat licensees are permitted to operate anywhere within "Pilbara waters", bounded by a line commencing at the intersection of 21°56'S latitude and the high water mark on the western side of the North West Cape on the mainland of WA; west along the parallel to the intersection of 21°56'S latitude and the boundary of the AFZ and north to longitude 120°E. Demersal long line In the 2018 season there are nine individual licences in the Pilbara Line Fishery, held by seven operators.
 The total catch in 2018 for the PLMF was 93 t, making up 3% of the total catch by the PDSF (Newman et al 2019).
-Fishing occurs year-round. ✓ ✓ FishCube data for the last ten years reports that less than three vessels operated within the operational area with the exception of 2017 where five vessels were recorded.
-Pilbara Fish Trawl Interim Managed Fishery (PFTIMF) including goldband snapper (Pristipomoides multidens), red emperor (Lutjanus sebae), bluespotted emperor (Lethrinus punctulatus), crimson snapper (Lutjanus erythropterus), saddletail snapper (Lutjanus malabaricus), Rankin cod (Epinephelus multinotatus), brownstripe snapper (Lutjanus vitta), rosy threadfin bream (Nemipterus furcosus), spangled emperor (Lethrinus nebulosus) and frypan Moses' snapper (Argyrops Lutjanusspinifer russelli).
+Fishing occurs year-round. ✓ Pilbara Fish Trawl Interim Managed Fishery (PFTIMF) including goldband snapper (Pristipomoides multidens), red emperor (Lutjanus sebae), bluespotted emperor (Lethrinus punctulatus), crimson snapper (Lutjanus erythropterus), saddletail snapper (Lutjanus malabaricus), Rankin cod (Epinephelus multinotatus), brownstripe snapper (Lutjanus vitta), rosy threadfin bream (Nemipterus furcosus), spangled emperor (Lethrinus nebulosus) and frypan Moses' snapper (Argyrops Lutjanusspinifer russelli).
 The Pilbara Fish Trawl (Interim) Managed Fishery is situated in the Pilbara region in the north west of Australia.
-It occupies the waters north of latitude 21°35'S and between longitudes 114°9'36''E and 120°E. The Fishery is seaward of the 50 misobath and landward of the 200 m isobath.
+It occupies the waters north of latitude 21°35'S and between longitudes 114°9'36"E and 120°E. The Fishery is seaward of the 50 misobath and landward of the 200 m isobath.
 The Fishery consists of two zones; Zone 1 in the south west of the Fishery (which is closed to trawling) and Zone 2 in the North, which consists of six management areas.
-Demersal Trawl The trawl fishery lands the largest component of the catch of demersal finfish in the Pilbara (and North Coast Bioregion) comprising more than 50 scalefish species. • • Fishing Activity and target species occur in the operational area and MEVA.
-Gascoyne Demersal Scalefish Managed Fishery (Jackson, et al. 2019) Pink snapper (Chrysophrys auratus) and goldband snapper (Pristipomoides multidens) Other demersal species caught include tropical snappers, The Gascoyne Demersal Scalefish Managed Fishery operates in the waters of the Indian Ocean and Shark Bay between latitudes 23°07'30" S and Mechanised handlines The fishery principally operates in depths of >20 m water in the Gascoyne Coast Bioregion. х ~ No overlap of fishing activities with the operational area.
-The fishery occurs in the MEVA.
+Demersal Trawl The trawl fishery lands the largest component of the catch of demersal finfish in the Pilbara (and North Coast Bioregion) comprising more than 50 scalefish species. ✓ Gascoyne Demersal Scalefish Managed Fishery (Jackson, et al. 2019) Pink snapper (Chrysophrys auratus) and goldband snapper (Pristipomoides multidens) Other demersal species caught include tropical snappers, The Gascoyne Demersal Scalefish Managed Fishery operates in the waters of the Indian Ocean and Shark Bay between latitudes 23°07'30" S and Mechanised handlines The fishery principally operates in depths of >20 m water in the Gascoyne Coast Bioregion.
+X